hawkfish/textform/docs/transforms/reshapes/iterate.rst

     .. py:attribute:: config
         :type: kwargs

-        Configuration parameters that will be passed to the unnesting format reader.
+        Configuration parameters that will be passed to the unnesting layout reader.

 Usage
 ^^^^^